-Tuesday March the 5th 1889, and a fashionably dressed young man was to be found in the region of the Royal Victoria and Albert Docks treating some sailors to a drink in exchange for their inside knowledge about ships that would shortly be sailing to the antipodes.
+Tuesday 5 March 1889, and a fashionably dressed young man was to be found in the region of the Royal Victoria and Albert Docks treating some sailors to a drink in exchange for their inside knowledge about ships that would shortly be sailing to the antipodes.
 With the information provided he looked for stewards on two separate vessels and offered himself as an under-steward.

 When she entered the room she saw no sign of Miss Muir, but in her place, with the blankets pulled securely up to his chin, was a young man.
 With shame written all over his face he apologised for the fact that he was unable to get out of bed to greet her.
-To do so, he explained, would be quite inappropriate, as he was naked save for his flannel vest.
+To do so, he explained, would be quite inappropriate as he was naked save for his flannel vest.
 At some point in the night, he went on, his clothes had disappeared, and with his clothes had disappeared Miss Muir.

 Back to the smartly attired young man who was seen earlier lurking in the docks, and who now arrived at the recruiting office of St George’s Barracks at about one in the afternoon.
-The barracks, which stood north of the National Galley and south of Orange Street, had been built in 1826, and housed a foot regiment.
-More importantly, though, as the main recruiting depot in London it furnished a quarter of all army recruits.
+The barracks, which stood north of the National Galley and south of Orange Street, had been built in 1826 and housed a foot regiment.
+More importantly, though, as the main recruiting depot in London, it furnished a quarter of all army recruits.
 In 1895, that is to say only a few years after our story, the specially selected recruiters would be paid between two shillings sixpence and five shillings for every able-bodied man they persuaded to join the army.
 The lesser sum was for infantry regiment recruits.
 The greater for cavalrymen, guards and artillerymen.

-Kelman, an experienced and canny recruiter, was suspicious of the bashful Muir, and told him to see the army doctor.
+Kelman, an experienced and canny recruiter, was suspicious of the bashful Muir and told him to see the army doctor.
 Muir duly waited his turn.
-Although he was now pink in the face, and clearly agitated, he was relying on rumours that an army desperate for recruits merely carried out a cursory inspection of hands and teeth.
-In this he was wrong, for the doctor gave him a thorough examination, which quickly confirmed Kelman’s suspicions that “Richard” Muir was a woman.
+Although he was now pink in the face and clearly agitated, he was relying on rumours that an army desperate for recruits merely carried out a cursory inspection of hands and teeth.
+In this he was wrong, for the doctor gave him a thorough examination, which quickly confirmed Kelman’s suspicions that ‘Richard’ Muir was a woman.

 At this point it might be assumed that Kelman would send the rejected recruit away with a flea in her ear for wasting his valuable time.
 Instead a police constable was summoned to take Muir into custody.
 As they walked down Hemming’s Way, a path linking Castle Street at the south end of the modern Charing Cross Road and St Martin’s Lane, a huge and boisterous crowd had gathered to see the shocking but titillating sight of a woman dressed in man’s clothing.